 1949 Joshua Logan, Richard Rodgers, and Oscar Hammerstein II travel to the South Pacific, as their new musical based on James Michener's Tales of the South Pacific opens on Broadway at the Majestic Theatre.
 Mary Martin and Ezio Pinza star.
 It wins ten Tony Awards, the Pulitzer Prize for Drama, and runs 1,925 performances.

-1950 Walter Huston dies in Hollywood, CA at age 66.
+1950 Walter Huston dies in Hollywood, California at age 66.
 Later known more for his film acting, Huston began his career on the stage in 1902.
 He appeared in Desire Under the Elms, Dodsworth, and Knickerbocker Holiday.
-His son John went on to be a successful movie director, and his granddaughter Angelica is an Academy Award-winning actress.
+His son John went on to be a successful movie director, and his granddaughter Angelica is an Academy Award-winning actor.

 1964 Noël Coward stages the musical High Spirits, which Hugh Martin and Timothy Gray based on Coward's play Blithe Spirit.
 Beatrice Lillie, Tammy Grimes, and Edward Woodward star.
 There are 375 performances on Broadway at the Alvin Theatre.

-1970 Paul Zindel's The Effect of Gamma Rays on Man-In-The-Moon Marigolds opens Off Broadway at The Mercer O'Casey Theatre.
+1970 Paul Zindel's The Effect of Gamma Rays on Man-In-The-Moon Marigolds opens Off-Broadway at The Mercer O'Casey Theatre.
 The play, about a mother whose husband leaves her to raise two teen daughters, features Sada Thompson.
-Actress Swoosie Kurtz makes her debut in the production.
+Swoosie Kurtz makes her debut in the production.

 2007 Barry Nelson, the likable, average-Joe star of some of the biggest Broadway comedies of the 1950s and 60s, including The Moon Is Blue and Mary, Mary, dies at age 87 in Bucks County, Pennsylvania.